CSE-362-2025/BoardGameProject/notes.md

 ## To-do

-- Add a way to move in a different direction after a stop tile. (in progress)
+- Add a way to move in a different direction after a stop tile. (done ish)

 - Add "summer" events that can only happen when waiting for other players to finish the board. (not priority)

 - Make a way for different boards to be in the game.

-- Make it so all options are shown but only the options you can do based on your stats can be chosen

 - Make interaction between players for event choices.

 - Some character customization regarding stats and player image. (not priority)

-- Drawing the board will have to completely be redone for player branching
+- Drawing the board will have to completely be redone for player branching.
+Actually all UI functions will need to be redone